Each person will forgive at their own pace. We suggest that you move through the steps below based on what works for you.

-1. Make a list of people who have hurt you deeply enough to warrant the effort to forgive.
+Make a list of people who have hurt you deeply enough to warrant the effort to forgive.
 You can do this by asking yourself on a 1-to-10 scale, How much pain do I have regarding the way this person treated me?, with 1 involving the least pain (but still significant enough to justify the time to forgive) and 10 involving the most pain.
 Then, order the people on this list from least painful to most painful.
 Start with the person lowest on this hierarchy (least painful).

-2. Consider one offense by the first person on your list.
-Ask yourself: How has this person’s offense negatively impacted by life?
+- Consider one offense by the first person on your list.
+Ask yourself: How has this person’s offense negatively impacted my life?
 Reflect on the psychological and physical harm it may have caused.
 Consider how your views of humanity and trust of others may have changed as a result of this offense.
 Recognize that what happened was not okay, and allow yourself to feel any negative emotions that come up.

+- It is important to emphasize that forgiveness does not involve excusing the person’s actions, forgetting what happened, or tossing justice aside.
+Justice and forgiveness can be practiced together.
 Another important caveat: To forgive is not the same as to reconcile.
 Reconciliation is a negotiation strategy in which two or more people come together again in mutual trust.
 You may not choose to reconcile with the person you are forgiving.

-7. Think of a gift of some kind that you can offer to the person you are trying to forgive.
+- Think of a gift of some kind that you can offer to the person you are trying to forgive.
 Forgiveness is an act of mercy—you are extending mercy toward someone who may not have been merciful toward you.
-This could be through a smile, a returned phone call, or a good word about him or her to others.
+This could be through a smile, a returned phone call, or a good word about them to others.
 Always consider your own safety first when extending kindness and goodwill towards this person.
 If interacting with this person could put you in danger, find another way to express your feelings, such as by writing in a journal or engaging in a practice such as compassion meditation.

-8. Finally, try to find meaning and purpose in what you have experienced.
+- Finally, try to find meaning and purpose in what you have experienced.
 For example, as people suffer from the injustices of others, they often realize that they themselves become more sensitive to others’ pain.
 This, in turn, can give them a sense of purpose toward helping those who are hurting.
 It may also motivate them to work toward preventing future injustices of a similar kind.